asnar00/microserver.fm/scribbles.md

     demo(out$ : str<stream>) { out$.push("hello world"); }

 AH, we have to write this shit in fm.ts, otherwise chaos.
-But let's get it building first, then we can use it to write v2.
+But let's get it building first, then we/someone can use it to write v2.

 The thing that I think might be interesting about `str` is if it wasn't just "here is a sequence of T": what if it could also represent parallel invocation.